he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Smoke Bomb.md

 **Additive 1:**

 Feats with the additive trait allow you to spend actions to add special substances to bombs or elixirs.
 You can add only one additive to a single alchemical item, and attempting to add another spoils the item.
-You can typically use actions with the additive trait only when you're creating an infused alchemical item, and some can be used only with the [[Quick Alchemy]] action.
+You can typically use actions with the additive trait only when you're creating an infused alchemical item, and some can be used only with the [[DATABASE/feat/Quick Alchemy|Quick Alchemy]] action.
 The additive trait is always followed by a level, such as additive 2.
 An additive adds its level to the level of the alchemical item you're modifying; the result is the new level of the mixture.
 The mixture's item level must be no higher than your advanced alchemy level.